-We're delighted to announce that Svetlana V. Goronkova from Russia has won the 2013 James D. Wolfensohn Award, which we give every two years to a person with MS in recognition of their valuable contribution to the fight against MS.
+Svetlana V. Goronkova from Russia has won the 2013 James D. Wolfensohn Award, given every two years to a person with MS in recognition of their valuable contribution to the fight against MS.

 Svetlana’s spirit and courage are always present in hard situations and bring both tangible results, such as the rehabilitation centre, her work on the Public Council at the Samara region Parliament and other commissions and committees to maintain social welfare, and powerful moral support which reveal an urge to win by all means.

-The news about her win was announced to Svetlana at a special meeting in the Samara rehabiltation centre, where people with MS from all over the region were having a rehabilitation course.
-“I am happy!
+The news about her win was announced to Svetlana at a special meeting in the Samara rehabilitation centre, where people with MS from all over the region were having a rehabilitation course.
+Svetlana said: “I am happy!
 Happy for Russia, Samara and for all those who trusted and supported me.
-I wouldn’t have got there without their help”, Svetlana Goronkova said after learning she had been awarded the 2013 James D. Wolfensohn Award for International Person with MS."
+I wouldn’t have got there without their help”.